tonydpro/eyekey/README.md

 # eyekey
 // This file explains the purpose of Eyekey and its functionning

-Part I : Basic description of the program

 Eyekey is a software for cryptography using two key to encrypt files.

 -> The first key is a classic password

 -> The second key is a QRcode like pictogram, which I call "visual key" in this document

-The visual key is a QRcode composed of an array of 10 lines and 10 columns.
+The visual key is a QRcode composed of an array of 10 lines and 10 columns which is read by the program with the webcam of the computer.

 The right and left tops and bottoms of the visual key are used by the program to identify the limits of the visual key, and so the array contains 100 - 4 = 96 cases.